 November 3, 2011 (KHARTOUM) – The Sudanese Armed Forces (SAF) on Thursday announced its troops have entered the border town of Kurmuk after heavy battles with fighters from the Sudan People Liberation Movement North (SPLM-N).

-- FILE - Soldiers from Sudan’s army celebrate after gaining control of the area, at the Blue Nile state capital al-Damazin, September 5, 2011 (Reuters)
+- Soldiers from Sudan’s army celebrate after gaining control of an area in Blue Nile state capital al-Damazin, on 5 September 2011 (Photo:Reuters)